 “When this started happening there was nothing I could do but go to the hospital,” says Michael.
 “I was in the hospital almost every three months and I had absolutely no quality of life.”

-When his condition did not improve with medications, Michael’s primary care doctor referred him to the UPMC Inflammatory Bowel Disease (IBD) Center.
-In 2004, he began seeing the center’s co-director.
+In 2004, when his condition did not improve with medications, Michael’s primary care doctor referred him to the UPMC Inflammatory Bowel Disease (IBD) Center.

-After a series of visits, Dr. Reguerio diagnosed Michael with Crohn’s disease.
+After a series of visits, his gastroenterologist diagnosed Michael with Crohn’s disease.
 Crohn’s disease has very similar characteristics and symptoms as ulcerative colitis and is very complex condition that can continue to cause symptoms even when the disease is in remission.

 “This was very difficult and concerning to hear but the doctor had a plan and really took a personal interest,” says Michael.